OWelton-Rosie/stationery/docs/installation/quick-start.md

 python -m http.server
 ```

-Regardless of what distribution of Python you're using, you can bring the project down by executing Ctrl+C in the terminal shell.
+Regardless of what distribution of Python you're using, you can bring the project down by using the keyboard shortcut Ctrl+C in the terminal window.